BJW Tag Team Championship

 The BJW Tag Team Championship (BJW認定タッグ王座, BJW nintei taggu ōza) is the top tag team title defended in the Japanese professional wrestling promotion Big Japan Pro Wrestling.
 The championship has been the leading tag team championship in the promotion since 1997.
-There have been a total of 65 reigns shared between 48 different teams consisting of 58 distinctive champions.
-The current champions are Kankuro Hoshino and Ryuji Ito who are in their first reign as a team.
+There have been a total of 66 reigns shared between 49 different teams consisting of 59 distinctive champions.
+The current champions are Kazumi Kikuta and Toru Sugiura who are in their first reign as a team.

 Title history

 The title was created on June 3, 1997, when Takashi Ishikawa and Kengo Kimura defeated Shoji Nakamaki and Takashi Okano in the finals of a five-team scramble tournament to become the first champions.
 The championship has been the leading tag team championship in the promotion since 1997.
 The title matches are done with normal rules, but they also can be done by deathmatches.
 Like most professional wrestling championships, the title is won via the result of a scripted match.
 Title changes usually happen at BJW-promoted events; although the title has only changed hands twice at a non-BJW event, it has been defended in several other promotions like Combat Zone Wrestling and Fuyuki Army.